 Step 5 – Deciding to compost

 Now that you know what you’ll need to start composting, it’s time to decide that you will.
 Trust me, it is NOT hard to compost, but don’t take it from me.
-You can head over to the NGO Nour Al Barakah‘s garden just off Mecca Street in the Al Rabieh district.
-There you can see composting in action and probably get some great tips as well.
-After all, they teach all of their student volunteers how to compost.
+You can head over to the NGO Nour Al Barakah‘s community garden just off Mecca Street in the Al Rabieh district.
+There you can see composting in action and get some great tips.
+After all they’re pros as they teach all of their student volunteers how to compost.

 Step 6 – Learning how to compost